Sri Lankan economic crisis (2019–2024): Monetary policy

 On 8 April 2022, the Central Bank of Sri Lanka further tightened the monetary policy (contractionary monetary policy) to curtain soaring inflation by raising both the Standing Lending Facility Rate and Standing Deposit Facility Rate by 700 basis points.

 Fiscal policy

 On 30 April 2022 Finance Minister Ali Sabry claimed that the government is looking to increase taxes accepting that the tax cuts in 2019 were a mistake.
 The 8% VAT was termed "definitely not sustainable" for Sri Lanka and claimed that the rate should be around 13–14%.

+In February 2025, Anura Kumara Dissanayake presented a budget focusing on economic transformation and debt repayment.
+The budget aims for a primary account surplus of 2.3% of GDP in line with IMF requirements.
+However, Moody's Ratings indicated that the budgeted expenditure might lead to a wider fiscal deficit and slower-than-expected fiscal consolidation.

+Fuel policy

+In June 2022, the Minister of Power and Energy announced that companies from oil-producing countries will be allowed to import and sell fuel in order to end the island's energy crisis.
+It had arisen on a market controlled 80% by the state-owned Ceylon Petroleum Corporation and the Indian government-owned Lanka IOC having the rest 20%, forming a duopoly.
+In March 2023, three corporations were allowed to enter Sri Lanka: United Petroleum, Sinopec, and RM Parks in a collaboration with Shell.

 Timeline

 March–April 2022

 The ruling coalition had lost its majority and political turmoil increased including the resignations of cabinet ministers.
 The shift to organic farming was reversed following a drop in output and food shortages.

 As of 6 April, the Sri Lankan rupee had plunged to a record low to become the worst performing currency in the world with US$1 trading at Rs.
 355/-.